l-rossi/is-with-nlp-implicit-subject/README.md

-If this fails, you can fall back to the `requirements.txt` and a Python 3.10 installation.hmm
+If this fails, you can fall back to the `requirements.txt` and a Python 3.10 installation.

-I would also recommend removing the `is-with-nlp-implicit-subject` when you are done with this project as it uses up a substantial chunk of disk space.
+I would also recommend removing the `is-with-nlp-implicit-subject` environment when you are done with this project as it uses up a substantial chunk of disk space.

 ## Running